Truckee River Watershed Council

 WHO WE ARE & WHAT WE DO

-1) Projects - We restore degraded meadows, streams, and forests.
-We spearhead large-scale restoration projects to reverse historic land use impacts to 1) increase forest, meadow, and stream resiliency, and 2) increase our community’s ability to mitigate climate change impacts such as fire, flood, and drought.
-Each year, our projects restore hundreds of acres of forest, meadow, and wetlands and miles of stream.
+1) Projects - We spearhead large-scale restoration projects to reverse historic land use impacts to increase forest, meadow, and stream resiliency, and increase our community’s ability to mitigate climate change impacts such as fire, flood, and drought.
+Each year, our projects restore hundreds of acres of forests, meadows, and wetlands and miles of streams.

 2) People - We work with landowners, individuals, and businesses to implement our work.
 And, volunteers also help us with on-the-ground assistance.

-3) Policy - We advocate for beneficial in-stream flows in our rivers and streams.
+3) Policy - We advocate for beneficial flows in our rivers and streams.

 PROGRAMS AND VOLUNTEER OPPORTUNITIES

-Truckee River Day- Approximately 400 volunteers each year participate in completing restoration projects, planting hundreds of native trees, enhancing fish habitat, building trails, and pulling invasive weeds that will allow native plants to thrive.
-NEED: 20 new Group Leaders for Truckee River Day Oct 2023.
+Truckee River Day- Approximately 400 volunteers each year participate in completing restoration projects, planting hundreds of native trees, enhancing fish habitat, building trails, pulling invasive weeds that will allow native plants to thrive.
+NEED: 20 new Group Leaders for Truckee River Day Oct 2026.

-River Talks - River Talks are 1/2 hour presentations about past and present threats to the Truckee River and how you can help restore it.
+River Talks - River Talks are hour long presentations about past and present threats to the Truckee River and how you can help restore it.
 Volunteers can host their own River Talk as an "Ambassador".
-NEED: 25 Ambassadors in the next 6 months by bringing 8-10 of their own guests.
+NEED: 25 Ambassadors in the next 6 months.
+Ambassadors bring 8-10 of their own guests, we bring the presentation

 It takes a dedicated team.
 Thank you to all the public agencies with land along the Truckee River.
 Thank you to the funders who are making this work possible - the donors of the Truckee River Watershed Council, California Wildlife Conservation Board, Community Foundation of Northern Nevada – Truckee River Fund, and the Truckee River Legacy Foundation.